-As of May 2, 2015 and November 1, 2014, the Company had gross deferred revenue of \$365.4 million and \$349.7 million, respectively, and gross deferred cost of sales of \$70.0 million and \$71.3 million, respectively.
-Deferred income on shipments to distributors increased in the first six months of fiscal 2015 primarily as a result of higher demand for products, as well as a mix shift in favor of higher margin products, attributable to the Acquisition, sold into the channel.
+As of January 28, 2017 and October 29, 2016, the Company had gross deferred revenue of \$438.4 million and \$432.3 million, respectively, and gross deferred cost of sales of \$81.7 million and \$80.8 million, respectively.

 The Company generally offers a twelve-month warranty for its products.
 The Company's warranty policy provides for replacement of defective products.
 Specific accruals are recorded for known product warranty issues.
-Product warranty expenses during each of the three- and six-month periods ended May 2, 2015 and May 3, 2014 were not material.
+Product warranty expenses during each of the three-month periods ended January 28, 2017 and January 30, 2016 were not material.